apache/iotdb/docs/UserGuide/9-Comparison/TSDB-Comparison.md

 * JDBC driver:

-  Now only IoTDB supports a JDBC driver (though not all interfaces are implemented), and makes it possible to integrate many other JDBC drvier based softwares.
+  Now only IoTDB supports a JDBC driver (though not all interfaces are implemented), and makes it possible to integrate many other JDBC driver based softwares.

 * Standard SQL:

-  As mentioned, the integration of IoTDB and Calcite is alomost done (a PR has been submitted), which means IoTDB will support Standard SQL.
+  As mentioned, the integration of IoTDB and Calcite is almost done (a PR has been submitted), which means IoTDB will support Standard SQL.

 * Spark and Hive integration: